Kumbakonam Abhimukeswarar Temple, Thanjavur

 Introduction

-Abhimukeswarar Temple is dedicated to Lord Shiva located in Kumbakonam Town in Thanjavur District in Tamil Nadu.
-Presiding Deity is called as Abhimukeswarar and Mother is called as Amirthavalli.
-The temple is one of 12 Shiva temples connected with the Mahamaham festival, which takes place in Kumbakonam every 12 years.
-This temple is located on the eastern bank of the Mahamaham Tank, Kumbakonam.
-The temple is important place for Thula Rasi people.
+Abhimukeswarar Temple, dedicated to Lord Shiva, is located in Kumbakonam, a town in the Thanjavur District of Tamil Nadu.
+The presiding deity of the temple is Lord Abhimukeswarar, and the goddess is Amirthavalli.
+This temple is one of the 12 Shiva temples associated with the Mahamaham festival, held every 12 years in Kumbakonam.
+Situated on the eastern bank of the Mahamaham Tank, the temple holds significant importance for devotees of the Thula Rasi (Libra) zodiac.

 Puranic Significance

-The temple is believed to be 1800 years old.
-It is believed that Govinda Deekshitar, the minister of Achutha Nayakkar of Thanjavur, renovated the temple during the 16th century.
-The last consecration of the temple was held on 26 October 2015.
+The temple is believed to be over 1,800 years old, with renovations carried out by Govinda Deekshitar, the minister of Achutha Nayakkar of Thanjavur, during the 16th century.
+The temple’s most recent consecration occurred on October 26, 2015.

 Maha Pralayam: